 \subsection{Determination of galaxy size and stellar mass}

-We describe here the measurement of the size of simulated galaxies.
+We describe here how we measured the size of the simulated galaxies.
 The $R_1$ radius has been defined as the projected distance from the centre of the galaxy to the location where the stellar surface density reaches $1\Mopcmt$.
-We determined $R_1$ by first rotating the galaxy face-on using the angular momentum vector of the stellar component, and so avoiding the uncertainties introduced by de-projecting the stellar distribution.
+We determined $R_1$ by first rotating the galaxy face-on using the angular momentum vector of the stellar component, thus avoiding the uncertainties introduced by de-projecting the stellar distribution.
 Because of the relatively low spatial and mass resolution of the simulations, we did not calculate maps of the stellar mass surface density as usually done in observational work.
-Indeed, given the stellar particle mass of about $10^6\Mo$ for the \textit{reference} simulation, at the threshold surface density of $1\Mopcmt$, the particle number density would be about $1\kpcmt$, making any projected surface density very noisy.
-We therefore opted for using the stellar surface density profile derived by averaging the projected stellar mass in circular annuli.
-We set the centre of the galaxy at the position of the minimum of the gravitational potential of the halo, as provided by the subhalo finder.
-This is a good estimate of the centre of the galaxy, as the offset of the stellar component with respect to the dark matter halo is less than the spatial resolution of the simulation for the majority of galaxies \citep{Schaller2015a}. $R_1$ is then derived by interpolating the surface density profile at the position of the threshold surface density.
+Indeed, given the stellar particle mass of about $10^6\Mo$ for the reference simulation, at the threshold surface density of $1\Mopcmt$, the particle number density would be about $1\kpcmt$, making any projected surface density very noisy.
+We therefore opted to use the stellar surface density profile derived by averaging the projected stellar mass in circular annuli.
+We set the centre of the galaxy at the position of the minimum of the gravitational potential of the halo, as provided by the sub-halo finder.
+This is a good estimate of the centre of the galaxy, as the offset of the stellar component with respect to the dark matter halo is less than the spatial resolution of the simulation for the majority of galaxies \citep{Schaller2015a}. $R_1$ was then derived by interpolating the surface density profile at the position of the threshold surface density.

 We determined the galaxy stellar mass as the projected stellar mass within a radius of constant surface brightness.
 This was done in order to consistently include the same bias introduced by observers in determining the relation.
-Indeed, there is no direct correlation between the measurement of $R_1$ and $M_\star$ in \citet{Trujillo2020}, the first derived by converting surface brightness into surface stellar mass density, while the second derived by integrating the mass above within the surface brightness threshold of $29\magamt$ in $g$-band.
+Indeed, there is no direct correlation between the measurement of $R_1$ and $M_\star$ in \citet{Trujillo2020}. $R_1$ was derived by converting the surface brightness into surface stellar mass density, while $M_\star$ was derived by integrating the stellar mass above within the surface brightness threshold of $29\magamt$ in the $g$ band.
 This corresponds to a stellar surface density threshold lower than $1\Mopcmt$.
 In order to calculate the position of the threshold in surface brightness, we converted the stellar mass surface density by inverting equation (1) of \citet{Bakos2008}: